 As a BDC, we are required under the 1940 Act to meet a minimum asset coverage ratio of at least 200%, reflecting the value of our total assets to our total senior securities, which include all of our borrowings and any preferred stock we may issue in the future.
 We have received exemptive relief from the SEC to exclude the SBA-guaranteed debentures issued by any small business investment company ("SBIC") subsidiary from the senior securities included in our asset coverage ratio.
 A BDC may elect to be subject to an asset coverage ratio of at least 150% (the "Reduced Asset Coverage Requirement") if certain conditions are satisfied.
-The Reduced Asset Coverage Requirement permits a BDC to have a debt-to-equity ratio of a maximum of 2x (i.e. \$2 of debt outstanding for each \$1 of equity) as compared to a maximum of 1x (i.e. \$1 of debt outstanding for each \$1 of equity) under the 200% asset coverage requirement (without giving effect to any exemptive relief with respect to SBIC debentures).
+The Reduced Asset Coverage Requirement") if certain conditions are satisfied.
+The Reduced Asset Coverage Requirement of a maximum of 2x (i.e. \$2 of debt outstanding for each \$1 of equity) as compared to a maximum of 1x (i.e. \$1 of debt outstanding for each \$1 of equity) under the 200% asset coverage requirement (without giving effect to any exemptive relief with respect to SBIC debentures).